ge0mant1s/SOaC-Enterprise/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [SOaC-Enterprise Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [INSERT EMAIL ADDRESS].
+Please report unacceptable behavior through GitHub channel.

 ## How Can I Contribute?